rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 ### Point Material

 The first extension of our `BasicMaterial` class will render vertices as disconnected points.
-It will use setting properties for `drawStyle` and `pointSize` to call the appropriate OpenGL functions.
+It will define settings for `drawStyle` and `pointSize` to call the appropriate OpenGL functions.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Open `basic_materials.py` for editing and add the following code after the `BasicMaterial` class: